Frequently Asked Questions

 What if I’m receiving scam emails or phone calls?

 If you are receiving emails or phone calls, which you believe to be a scam, report this to the Canadian Anti-Fraud Centre at 1-888-495-8501.

-What if I have information about driving offenses?
+What if I have information about driving offences?

-Information about driving offenses includes: speeding, driving while on the phone, not wearing a seatbelt and careless/dangerous driving.
-The police need sworn witness testimony to pursue these offenses so reports must be made directly to them.
+Information about driving offences includes: speeding, driving while on the phone, not wearing a seatbelt, careless/dangerous driving, or driving while intoxicated.
+The police need sworn witness testimony to pursue these offences, so reports must be made directly to them.